10 Fall Health Tips to Maintain Wellness

-Fall Health Tips
+10 Fall Health Tips

 2. Schedule Annual Check-Ups

-3. Keep Food Safe
+3. Practice Food Safety

 Holiday celebrations feature an abundance of food and drinks presented on tables, which may open the invitation to some pesky and unwanted guests.

 4. Wear Appropriate Clothing

-5. Prepare for and Cope with Daylight Savings Time
+5. Prepare for and Cope With Daylight Savings Time

-During the fall season, clocks "fall back" an hour to gain an extra 60 minutes during the day.
+During the fall season, clocks namely "fall back" an hour to gain an extra 60 minutes during the day.
 The light will be prominent earlier in the morning while darkness will appear starting in the afternoon and evening hours.

 6. Moisturize the Skin